Political groups under Vladimir Putin's presidency: Ozero

 Ozero is the name of a co-operative society headed, inter alia, by Putin.
 The co-operative administers Putin's substantial personal wealth generated over the course of his presidency.
 The immense financial power of members of the co-operative fundamentally creates a wealthy clique of new oligarchs capable of replacing the financial power of Yeltsin era oligarchs.

 Outside opinion

 According to a The Washington Quarterly article written by Ian Bremmer and Samuel Charap in 2006–2007, at the start of his presidency, Vladimir Putin announced that he would consolidate political powers in Russia into the so-called power vertical.
 However, despite being considered successful by many, this controversial endeavour partially backfired and led to the increasing factionalism within the president's inner circle.
-Although other institutions now became largely irrelevant, disputes and clashes between Kremlin factions, rather than the president's will, are getting more and more important in determining major policy outcomes, Bremmer and Charap write.
+Although other institutions became largely irrelevant, disputes and clashes between Kremlin factions, rather than the president's will, became more and more important in determining major policy outcomes, Bremmer and Charap write.